Grove, Virginia: Community facilities

 There are five churches, two nursing homes, two day-care centers, and a fire station.
-The Grove Christian Outreach Center (GCOC) is an agency affiliated with Grove Community Church.
+The Grove Christian Outreach Center (GCOC) was founded by Grove Community Church in 2004, and is now an independent 501c3 organization.
 Staffed by volunteers, GCOC assists with family needs and coordination of community resources, such as the local food bank.

-Retail

-Grove includes a small retail strip at its eastern end, the Windy Hill Shops, a convenience store with gasoline.
-A free-standing 7–11 store and a campground are on the north side of U.S. Route 60.

 Industrial

 Near Grove's eastern edge, on the south side of U.S. Route 60, the county's James River Enterprise Zone, an Urban Enterprise Zone is located.
 The 5.6 square mile (15 km^{2}) area contains 2,400 acres (9.7 km^{2}) planned and zoned for industrial uses.
 James City County is seeking additional industrial business in this prime area of the county.
 The sites within a designated "enterprise zone" offer state and local incentives to businesses that locate in those zones, invest and create jobs.